Antrim hurlers beat Laois to stay in Division One

 Laois were ahead by the fifth minutes after another Maher free was followed by Martin Phelan point and while Cunning's frees kept Antrim in touch, the margin was five in the 22nd minute as Dunphy ran straight through the heart of the home defence before skilfully batting the sliothar past Ryan Elliott.

-A sensational Jack Kelly score from long-range increased Laois' lead to six and that remained the margin between the sides as first-half injury-time arrived, before the crucial two minutes of the contest arrived, as McManus blasted to the net after outjumping Liam O'Connell to win a high ball into the square, before the Cushendall man won another free which Cunning pointed.
+A sensational Jack Kelly score from long-range increased Laois' lead to six and that remained the margin between the sides as first-half injury-time arrived, before the crucial two minutes of the contest arrived, as McManus blasted to the net after outjumping Liam O'Connell to win a high ball into the square from Gerard Walsh, before the Cushendall man won another free which Cunning pointed.

 After bossing the first half, Laois were suddenly only two ahead going into the break with Antrim also having the prospect of the wind advantage.